cosmos72/schemesh/doc/shell/builtins.md

 <br/>Added in 1.0.1

-Read structured data from standard input, then write only the specified field of each element to standard output in NUL-terminated text.<br/>
+Read structured data from standard input, then write only the specified `FIELD_NAME` of each element to standard output as NUL-terminated text.<br/>
 Options:
 * `--from-FORMAT` read structured data using specified `FORMAT` instead of autodetecting it